syaxx0819/TSMLC/README.md

-# TSMPND
+# A Dual-Stream Siamese Network with Parameterized Gompertz Guidance for Lung Cancer Growth Trend Prediction
-A Time-series Multi-Modal Pulmonary Nodule Dataset called TSMPND for Longitudinal Medical Image Analysis
+The code of DsSNet.